Building a new home is an exciting but daunting journey and one of the questions at the forefront of your mind is no doubt – how much will it cost?

 The cost of building a new house in the UK in 2023 hinges on many factors, from its size to location, the complexity of the design and quality of materials used.

-In London, you can expect to pay between £2,000 and £4,000 per square metre for a new-build home, before the cost of buying a plot, site preparation and professional fees.
+We would expect our clients to spend between £3,500-£4,500 per square metre for the construction of a new-build home in London – before the cost of buying a plot, site preparation and professional fees.

-But it is worth noting that there are many exceptions to this rule of thumb, and if your project requires complex work such as the excavation of a new basement, or you plan to kit your home out with a top of the range kitchen or bespoke cabinetry, costs can easily exceed £4,000 per square metre.
+It is worth noting that there are many exceptions to this rule of thumb, and if your project requires complex work such as the excavation of a new basement, or you plan to kit your home out with a top of the range kitchen or bespoke cabinetry, costs can easily exceed £4,500 per square metre.
 Conversely, you could find your costs significantly reduced if you build your home outside the capital or manage some aspects of the project yourself.

 What other costs are involved in building a house?